nus-cs2103/website-base/admin/exams.md

 * Similar to part 1 (e.g., 16 questions, same length).{% if cs2103 %}
 * Some questions will refer to the UML diagrams that you drew in part 2.
+* <span class="text-danger">After the part 3 password has been released, you are not allowed to update the UML diagrams, _until_ you start the part 3.</span><br>
+  %%Reason: to prevent students delaying the start of part 3 to gain extra drawing time.%%
-* You _may_ modify your UML diagrams during this time. %%Reminder: diagrams are not graded.%%
+* You _may_ modify your UML diagrams _after_ you have started part 3 on Examplify.<br>
+  %%Reminder: diagrams are not graded.%%
 * You may refer the PDF file used in part 2 during this part too.
 {% endif %}